The time: 6:30 p.m.

 I thought my 11-year-old daughter’s science project was wonderful.

 But instead of telling her that, maybe I could say something like, “You and Alex really managed to coordinate your schedules to work on the science project and run tests on 23 people.
 That’s a lot.
-I’m impressed with all the work you did on it.”
+I’m impressed with all the time you put into it and the work you did on it.”

 And I could simply shut up and sit quietly with Leone when she needs my help in the bathroom.

 Praising the effort instead of the achievement takes more time.
 It means you have to be present, notice, and pay attention.
 But isn’t that what we all want?
 For the people who love us to be present for us, to notice us, and to pay attention?

 Do you think praise is helpful or hurtful?
 How do you feel when someone praises you?
 Do you overpraise your children?
 I’d love to hear your thoughts.